BenyAlbatross/tp/docs/DeveloperGuide.md

    - [Glossary](#glossary)
 6. [Instructions for Manual Testing](#instructions-for-manual-testing)

 ## Acknowledgements
-We would like to thank our TA Nigel Yeo, Prof Akshay and the CS2113 Team.
+We would like to thank our TA Nigel Yeo, Prof Akshay and the CS2113 Team for their guidance.

 ## Design